 - Keeping clean and tidy naturally - we use eco-products/natural products (many purchased from http://sumawholesale.com/) for all our cleaning and washing

-- Composting - we compost all of our food and garden waste, greatly reducing landfill waste
+- Composting - we compost all of our food and garden waste, greatly reducing black bin waste

-- Reducing, reusing and recycling packaging - we make careful choices as a consumer.
-We buy loose fruit and vegetables (not in polythene bags!), refuse to buy heavily packaged goods, use our own bags and recycle everything possible
+- Refusing, reducing, reusing and recycling packaging - we make careful choices as a consumer.
+We try to buy loose fruit and vegetables (not in polythene bags!), refuse to buy heavily packaged goods, use our own bags and recycle everything possible

 - Buying locally - there are lots of excellent independent shops in Halesworth and we use local shops, pubs, restaurants, companies and trades people wherever possible (visit www.halesworth.net)

 - Using reusable nappies - disposable nappies are not disposable.
 A single ‘disposable’ nappy will take between 200 - 500 years to decompose.
-Using reusable/washable nappies for our children, greatly reduced our landfill waste and saved money
+Using reusable/washable nappies for our children, massively reduced our waste and saved money

 - Buying efficient appliances and products - we research new purchases, trying to ensure they are as environmentally-friendly as possible.
 The appliance we use the most (the washing machine) is AA+ rated